tkrop/go-testing/README.md

 This software is open source under the MIT license.
 You can use, fork, and copy it without restrictions and liabilities.
 Please give the project a star, when you consider it worthy.

-## Contributing

-If you like to contribute, please create an issue and/or pull request with a proper description of your proposal or contribution.
-I will review it and provide feedback on it as fast as possible.

 ## Disclaimer